FreeClimbAPI/Node-Speech-Recognition-How-To-Guide/README.md

-# Node - Speech Recognition Tutorial
+# Node - Speech Recognition How-To-Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/add-speech-recognition-1#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/add-speech-recognition-1#section-nodejs).
 Specifically, the project will:

 - Make an outgoing Call
 - Prompt the participant for a response